-FIELD OF THE DISCLOSURE:
+FIELD OF THE DISCLOSURE

-This invention relates generally to ambulatory medical systems that include a microprocessor controlled ambulatory medical device and a separate control device that communicate via telemetry where the medical device has enhanced functionality, safety features, failure detection, and/or alarming capabilities.

-Preferred embodiments relate to implantable infusion pumps and external devices for communicating therewith.
+This invention relates generally to ambulatory medical systems that include a microprocessor controlled ambula- 20 comings of systems in the field, a need exists for improved tory medical device and a separate control device that communicate via telemetry where the medical device has enhanced functionality, safety features, failure detection, and/or alarming capabilities.
+Preferred embodiments relate to implantable infusion pumps and external devices for 25 communicating therewith.

-BACKGROUND:
+BACKGROUND

-Implantable infusion pumps for dispensing controlled volumes of a drug (e.g. insulin) have been proposed and even attempts at implementation and commercialization made.
+Implantable infusion pumps for dispensing controlled volumes of a drug (e.g. insulin) have been proposed and even attempts at implementation and commercialization

-One such pump is the MMT2001 Implantable Pump System as sold by Minimed Inc. of Northridge, California.
+One such pump is the MMT2001 Implantable Pump System as sold by Minimed Inc. of Northridge, Calif.
 This device presented the user with the ability to perform basic infusion actions such as the delivery of a basal rate, delivery of a temporary basal rate, or the delivery of a meal bolus.
-The user was, however, not presented with the ability to perform more sophisticated delivery related operations that may be desirable for optimum control of blood glucose level.
-When using this system three delivery options exist: (1) delivery of a standard but programmable basal rate, (2) delivery of a standard basal rate and a meal bolus simultaneously, or (3) delivery of a temporary basal rate either immediately or at a programmable start time within a specifiable start time.
-In this system not only could a meal bolus and a temporary basal rate not occur at the same time, they could not be programmed into the system when the other was already programmed but delivery not yet completed even though no overlap in delivery between the two amounts might exist.
+The user was, however, not presented with the ability to perform more sophisticated delivery related operations that 40 may be desirable for optimum control of blood glucose level.
+When using this system three delivery options exist: (1) delivery of a standard but programmable basal rate, (2) delivery of a standard basal rate and a meal bolus simultaneously, or (3) delivery of a temporary basal rate 45 either immediately or at a programmable start time within a specifiable start time.
+In this system not only could a meal bolus and a temporary basal rate not occur at the same time, they could not be programmed into the system when the other was already programmed but delivery not yet com- 50 pleted even though no overlap in delivery between the two amounts might exist.
 As such the user could only program one variable rate into the system at a time, even in the event that several variable rates may be desired to follow one another.
-As such, this system is less than optimal with regard to user convenience in programming his/her insulin treatment.
+As such, this system is less than optimal with regard 55 to user convenience in programming his/her insulin treat-